garrett-sutton/garrett-sutton.github.io/_drafts/vail.md

 are a variety of dining and beverage options at various parts of the mountain (base areas, part way up, top).
-It's worth noting that you should probably plan at least a little bit around food in your day if you wish to maximize your time skiiing.Vail is big enough that even though there are a lot of food options, it could take a while to actually get to food.
+It's worth noting that you should probably plan at least a little bit around food in your day if you wish to maximize your time skiing.
+Vail is big enough that even though there are a lot of food options, it could take a while to get to food.

 In addition to food/beverage, the Vail base areas have whatever you might want.
 - `Lodging -> check.`
-- `World-class 5 star meal -> check`
+- `World-class 5-star meal -> check`
 - `Spa -> check.`
-- `Shooping -> check.`
+- `Shopping -> check.`
 - `Ice skating -> check.`
 - `Live music -> check.`
 - `European style architecture -> check.`